Lewuathe/LEStatsRequest/README.md

 LEStatsRequest
 ==============

-Statistics of Japan government request client in objective-C. This library is used in iOS device such as iPhone or iPad.
+LEStatsRequest is the API client of statistics of Japan government.
+This library contributes open data movement in Japan.
+You can obtain official data with this client espacially in iOS device. iOS device is restricted memory capacity, so this library parses response XML and make useful objects.
+Viva open government!!

 ## How to use